Deunquat, Ohio

 Deunquat is an unincorporated community in Wyandot County, in the U.S. state of Ohio.
 The community is 3 miles from Sycamore and 2 miles from Benton, and is accessed by C-34 and OH-231.

 History

 A post office was established at Deunquat in 1830, and remained in operation until 1928.
-The community was named in honor of a Wyandot chief.
+The community was named in honor of Dunquat, a Wyandot chief.